-Q: How old does my child have to be for their first dentist appointment?
+How old does my child have to be for their first dentist appointment?

 Dr. Betts loves children.
-He has three of his own and a grandchild, too.
+He has three of his own and three grandchildren, too.
 He recommends waiting until your children are between 2 and 4 years old to bring them in for their first dental appointment.
 When your child gets a bit older, they can participate in one of our Hands-On Learning Labs.
 They’ll get to wear a lab coat, make teeth impressions, and more as they learn about oral health and dental careers.

-Q: What is Whitening For Life?
+What is Whitening for Life?

-Q: What dental insurance does Dr. Betts accept?
+What dental insurance does Dr. Betts accept?

 Our office is happy to file your insurance for you.
 We strive to help you obtain all your benefits while providing you the best care possible.
 You can receive your care from Dr. Betts even if you don’t find our name on the insurance company website or the list your employer provides.
 Ask about our in-house Dental Savings Plan!
 For up-to-date information, call our office – we’re happy to tell you how your plan works.

-Q: Are root canals painful?
+Are root canals painful?